sergutsan/JavaDecaf/README.md

 To run the program (prior to final version):

-java -jar JavaDecaf-1.0-SNAPSHOT.jar [options] filename
+java -jar JavaDecaf-1.0.jar [options] filename

+Documentation can be found in the folder /doc.